Studio

 |

 As with any potter, my process begins with my clay.
 The clay we choose to work with is our very first aesthetic decision.
-I am currently designing and testing my very own clay bodies.
-Qualities that I find desirable in a clay body are good workability, high-firing temperature, and their potential for beautiful color when fired in atmospheric kilns.
-My future studio will have a nearby clay source that I will be able to harvest from and create with.
+I have designed my own clay bodies (recipes) with my particular aesthetic and firing interests in mind .
+Qualities that I find desirable in a clay body are good workability, high-firing temperature, and their potential for beautiful color and variation when fired in atmospheric kilns.

 Most of my pots begin on the potter's wheel.
 Here I will take you through the process of making a cup.